ercanserteli/condenser/README.txt

 "fixed_output_dir_with_subfolders" is true by default.
 If you set "fixed_output_dir" and this option is true, the program will create a "_con" subfolder within the fixed dir when the input is a folder.
 If it is false, it will save the output files directly in the fixed dir.

+"use_system_ffmpeg" is false by default.
+If true, the program will use the system's ffmpeg instead of the one included in the package.
+If you set this to true, make sure that ffmpeg is in your system's PATH.

 Project Web Page
 ---------------
 Visit https://ercanserteli.com/condenser for further information and future updates